• Skip to primary navigation

 Pin these Mini Egg blondies

-Collage of Mini Egg blondies on a white plate, board and cooling rack.
+Collage of Mini Egg blondies on a white plate and the batter in a bowl.
 Caption reads: Easy Mini Egg blondies quick recipe step-by-step guide

 More Easter recipes to try